Centred in the sphere of common duties

 An idea of THE WILLOWS can be gained from photographs taken on the occasion some time between 1919 and 1928 when Dhunjibhoy presented a cheque for £5000 to H.R.H.Princess Alice for the War Widows Fund.
 Douglas Haig, who was present and named as Earl Haig was created earl in 1919 and died in 1928.
 Dhunjibhoy had hopes this donation might buy him a peerage; it didn't, but he was knighted in 1922.
 All the images are from one, possibly incomplete album.
 Each has an inscription in Franiy Dhunjibhoy Bomanji's handwriting.
 Dhunjibhoy is identifiable by his heavy, black moustache as well as being identified in the inscriptions.
 See mugshot at right.
 The 5th and 12th images have all the main dramatis personae identified.
 Apart from Dhunjibhoy and his wife, those present were; Earl and Countess Haig, H.R.H.
 Princess Alice and the Earl of Athlone, General and Mrs Cartaret Carey, Lady Campbell, Lady Mary Crichton, Col. Harford and Capt.
 Donald Simson.

 Three further images are included in the slideshow that are not part of the above album.
 They show The Willows during flooding in 1933.
 I think these were taken by my father when he was a school boy of about 15 but they appear to have been professionally printed.
-Perhaps he sold them to the local paper and they gave him prints?The Willows had extensive grounds ornamented with larger-than-life, stone statues of females in varying states of dishabille, a couple of which are visible in his images.
+Perhaps he sold them to the local paper and they gave him prints?The Willows had extensive grounds ornamented with larger-than-life, stone statues of females in varying states of deshabille, a couple of which are visible in Dick's images.
 Dum was at pains to employ seamen whenever possible - perhaps disabled or too old to make the grade at sea.
-My father recalled these old salts dedication to duty, assiduously scrubbing the deities' protuberances to preserve their stony purity.
+My father recalled these old salts assiduously scrubbing the deities' protuberances fore and aft to ensure their stony purity.